apostrophecms/apostrophe-headless/README.md

 `/api/v1/pages`

 To get information about the home page and its children.
-The response isa single JSON object with `slug`, `path`, `title`, `type`, `_url` and other properties describing the home page, similar to the way pieces are returned (see the "products" examples above).
+The response is a single JSON object with `slug`, `path`, `title`, `type`, `_url` and other properties describing the home page, similar to the way pieces are returned (see the "products" examples above).
 In addition, information about children of the home page is returned.

 ### Accessing child pages